 Advisor – Mr. Hendricksen

 The Internet continues to rapidly take over and redefine media in the information age.
-The Internet Production Club offers students an opportunity to be on the leading edge of technology while producing live broadcasts of both student athletic events and other large scale productions at Glenbard West.
+The Internet Production Club offers students an opportunity to be on the leading edge of technology while producing live broadcasts of both student athletic events and other large-scale productions at Glenbard West.
 Members of this club learn valuable technical skills as well as what it means to function as a team in real time in the world of live broadcasting.
 They have the opportunity to edit, live stream, and create highlight reels to publish for the school and community to view.
-Club Meetings are based upon event schedules and student need.
+Club Meetings are based on event schedules and student need.

 Advisor – Mr. Szarzak

-The Jam club is a student driven organization where those who would like to play in a band with friends and others can participate in a fluid, loose, and creative atmosphere.
+The Jam club is a student-driven organization where those who would like to play in a band with friends and others can participate in a fluid, loose, and creative atmosphere.
 Jams club is open to all musicians, regardless of experience or skill level.

 Advisor – Mr. Ortega